Advanced Diploma of Interpreting (LOTE-English)

 Scholarships available

-The Victorian Government is offering scholarships to Mandarin and Vietnamese language interpreting students in the Advanced Diploma of Interpreting in 2023.
+The Victorian Government is offering scholarships to students in Arabic, Greek, Italian, and Persian in this Advanced Diploma of Interpreting (Spoken Language) in 2024.
 Check your eligibility and find out how to apply.

 This training is delivered with Victorian and Commonwealth Government funding.